Corneal Ulcers On Your Dogs Or Cat’s Eye

 Ron Hines DVM PhD

-The cornea is the clear outer front layer of your dog or cat’s eye – its window to the world.
+The cornea is the clear outer front layer of your dog or cat’s eyes – its window to the world.
 Corneal cells are the only cells in you and your pet’s body that are transparent.
-All other living cells in the body are nourished by tiny blood vessels.
-In order to remain clear, instead of being nourished by blood vesicles, the cornea is bathed in a nourishing protective liquid, the tears.
-Because of the cornea’s delicate nature, and its position on the outermost layer of the eye, your pet’s cornea is subject to scratches, scrapes and ulceration.
-That is particularly true in short-nosed dogs who have no protective nose for a bumper.
-When a scrape or scratch is shallow, your pet’s cornea heal very rapidly.
-These sort of shallow scrapes and scratches are most common in young active animals.
-They occur very frequently in active pets.
-But most are so minor that we never notice.
-They result from everything from pawing to bee stings, the scratch of a thorn, blowing sand or exposure to an infectious bacteria.
+All the other living cells in the body are nourished by tiny capillaries that are about 1/10th the diameter of a human hair.
+But in order to remain clear, instead of being nourished by blood vesicles that would cause a haze, the cells of the cornea are bathed in a nourishing protective liquid, tears.
+Because of the cornea’s delicate nature, and its position on the outermost layer of the eye, your pet’s cornea, like yours, is subject to scratches, scrapes and ulceration.
+That is particularly true in short-nosed dogs who have no protective nose to act as a bumper.
+When the scrape or scratch is shallow and your pet’s tear production is adequate, your pet’s cornea should heal very rapidly.
+These sort of shallow scrapes and scratches are most common in young playful pets.
+Most are so minor that we never notice them.
+Perhaps a slight squinting for a day that improves with a few drops of artificial tears.
+But when they are the result of anything from self-pawing, dog and cat fights, the scratch of a thorn, blowing sand, head-out-the-car-window incidents, exposure to infectious bacteria or chemicals, they need professional care.
+Any sign of corneal milkiness or a closed, or half closed eye is reason enough for an immediate trip to your veterinarian’s office.

-Adult dogs and cats are subject to slower-healing erosions of the cornea we call corneal ulcers.
-The most common cause of these ulcers in dogs is a deficiency in protective tears due to head conformation (intentionally bred for bug eyes = exophthalmos) – but corneal ulcers can also occur due to viral, bacterial and fungal infections.
+Adult dogs and cats are also subject to slower-healing erosions of the cornea we call corneal ulcers.
+The most common cause of these ulcers in dogs is a deficiency in protective tears due to head conformation (intentionally breeding for bug eyes = exophthalmos) – but corneal ulcers can also occur due to viral, bacterial and fungal infections as well.
 Adult cats most commonly develop these ulcers due to infection and relapse with the feline herpesvirus-1.
-In some cases in cats, these corneal defects appear to have an allergic basis since eosinophils are found in the ulcers in excess (dogs can also be affected with eosinophilic corneal ulcers). (read about eosinophilic complex in cats here) Left untreated, deep corneal ulcers often develop serious complications that destroy or limit vision.
+In some cases in cats, these corneal defects appear to have an allergic basis, since eosinophils are found in the ulcers in excess (dogs can also be affected with eosinophilic corneal ulcers). (read about eosinophilic complex in cats here) Left untreated, deep corneal ulcers often develop serious complications that destroy or limit vision.
 You can see the structures involved if you click on the images of the eye at the top of this page.

 Large, corneal abrasion, and ulcers will cause your dog or cat’s entire cornea to swell with fluid (edema).
 A normal cornea is ~78% water.
 When inflamed and edematous, its water content increases.
 That give the whole normally clear cornea a milky bluish white in color.
 In an anatomically normal eye, within a few days tiny blood vessels will develop leading to the area of the ulcer in an attempt to furnish nutrients and defensive white blood cells to aid in the healing process.
 Once the superficial layer of your pet’s cornea has fully healed, those blood vessels should retreat and no more than a small, milky scar should remain.